- Competitive Analysis

 Gartner’s study found that currently, only roughly 20% of the information on B2B websites out there displays characteristics of buyer enablement—which means you have a big opportunity.

 “Most companies build [content strategies in the name of thought leadership, brand awareness, and personalization—focusing primarily on their own features and benefits.
 However, as it turns out, there’s significant commercial benefit for companies that focus their content on customers and helping them through the purchase process” – Martha Mathers, MVP, Gartner

 These are the types of content marketing pieces that work at the top of the funnel:

 - Blog posts – Blogs in the demand generation stage should make buyers aware of and interested in your product.
-Identify the problems your product or service solves, and incorporate them into engaging blogs posts.
+Identify the problems your product or service solves, and incorporate them into engaging blog posts.
 The idea here is to move away from producing content that focuses on what you do and create more content that shows customers you understand their pain points and are capable of eliminating them.
 Bonus points for blogs that accomplish storytelling and make an empathetic connection—B2B buyers love that.
-ALERT: If you want these blogs to actually work for you, you need to distribute them and optimize them for search engines (more on SEO further down)
+ALERT: If you want these blogs actually to work for you, you need to distribute them and optimize them for search engines (more on SEO further down)